One day Grandma Chris sat down with her grandchildren Julie, Steve and Tim.

 .
 In a placer deposit gold can be found as clumps (nuggets), as small particles, or as gold dust.

 Gold is very heavy, and usually does not travel very far from its source.
-Miners often find placer gold in streams and pan their way up the stream until they reach the lode deposit.
-Much of the gold produced in Alaska was mined from placers.
+Miners often find placer gold in streams and pan their way

 More information: Learn to pan